MakeSchool-Tutorials/sa-2018-how-the-internet-works/P01-How-The-Internet-Works/content.md

 > [info]
 >
-In web development, we use the term client to refer to a device that sends and recieves requests from a web server.
+In web development, we use the term client to refer to a device that sends and receives requests from a web server.
 In our context, we'll be using the term client to refer to the browser, but it could also be a phone, table, or smart toaster!

 # Up Next